 Switching to a skinimalist routine can be beneficial to your skin.
 The goal of the trend is to promote glowy, dewy and healthy skin without a complex skincare regimen that can put your goals at risk.
 The benefits do not end here, and we listed them below:

 Skinimalism aims for a fresh, natural look with minimum effort and maximum results.
 If you target select skin problems, follow three routine products for cleansing, treating, and protecting.
 The same rule can be applied to other routines.
 For example, use shampoo to cleanse your hair, and conditioner to treat and protect them.
 If you would like to have longer and thicker natural eyelashes, ADOREYES Plus Lashes serum will enhance the appearance of lashes and protect them from damage.

 Adding up multiple acids, serums, or moisturizers that concentrate on one ingredient can be expensive.
 Instead, opt for products that merge all desired ingredients in one formula.
 Buying multipurpose products doesn't mean that there are less effective.
 For example, in Canada, a serum containing retinol and its esters cannot go above-permitted concentration ( 1.0% retinol equivalents; 1.15% w/w retinyl acetate; 1.83% w/w retinyl palmitate).
 It means that no matter what price tag you're willing to pay, it might be better to buy multipurpose cosmetics with the same concentration as a single concentrated ingredient cosmetic.
 Plus, cosmetic brands know which ingredients can be mixed with retinol, which takes a guess out of your complex skincare regimen (for example benzoyl peroxide and retinol cancel each other).

-As we reassured that multi-targeted skincare products could be as effective as a single active ingredient product, it's time to talk about sustainability.
+As we established that multi-targeted skincare products could be as effective as a single active ingredient product, it's time to talk about sustainability.
 Skin minimalism is followed by a rule of less is more which also applies to the number of products used during your skincare regimen.
 We could narrow down the routine to three products in the previously highlighted sample routine because less is more for your skin and your wallet.
 Using hybrid products such as moisturizer with sunscreen or sunscreen with tint will declutter your shelves, save you money, and reduce packaging waste.

 - Natural Concept Beauty